 - Less space needed for dried sample storage

 - Greater sample stability, when dried

-Mitra devices facilitate remote microsampling using the finger-prick method.
-A lancet is used to prick the fingertip, and the VAMS tips on the Mitra devices absorb a few drops of blood.
-The Mitra devices are then sealed in their protective cartridge and sent to the lab for analysis.
+These devices facilitate remote microsampling using the finger-prick method.
+A lancet is used to prick the fingertip, and either the tip of the hemaPEN or the VAMS tips on the Mitra device wicks up a few drops of capillary blood.

-Mitra devices have proved to deliver high-quality samples to test hormones and other compounds, with results that correlate well with results from traditional blood samples.
+Both hemaPEN and Mitra devices have proved to deliver high-quality samples to test many compounds, with results that correlate well with results from traditional wet blood samples.

 The Future of Blood Sample Collection Analysis